Link-Key/linkkey-docs/AboutLinkkey/Market.md

 1. Issuance service fee will be charged when issuing contracts:

-    - 100 key for issuing Friend-NFT
+    - 100 key for issuing Follow-NFT

     - 500 key for issuing Group-NFT